HsinM/mnist-NCS/README.md

 ```

-Do prediction on a random image using NCS SDK 1.x
+Do prediction on a random image using NCSDK 1.x
 if you want use mnist.load_data() provided by TF, you should remark line 2,8~11 and edit line 6
 or you must install mnist from PyPi using `$pip3 install mnist` .